Sunday, July 30, 2017

 Things Not To Do

 Electronic Images released one of the most hilarious Atari ST demos I have ever seen.
-I did try and record a video but my emulator missed some graphics and also the sine scroller (which is beautiful) was jerking like it had a nervous twitch.
-So I burned the image to a floppy disk and it was perfect - because nothing beats the real hardware!!
+I did try and record a video but my emulator missed some graphics and the sine scroller (which is beautiful) was jerking like it had a nervous twitch.
+So I burned the image to a floppy disk - because nothing beats the real hardware - and was able to enjoy it properly.

 Download this utterly stupid demo from AtariMania then turn up the volume and enjoy the show.